zavolanlab/PAQR_KAPAC/README.md

 # Use PAQR and KAPAC

 This repository provides all necessary information and scripts required to use the methods PAQR and/or KAPAC.
+Further down you find the link to a self-contained pipeline that runs both tools in combination.

 To get you started, clone the repository and change to the directory you specified as target-directory: